Brendan Gaughan: 2005–2020

 In 2005, he moved back to the Truck Series, behind the wheel of the No. 77 Dodge Ram.
-He finished 19th in the final points standings, with 2 top-five and 7 top-ten finishes.
+He finished 19th in the final points standings, with two top-five and seven top-ten finishes.
 Starting with the September 23 race at Las Vegas Motor Speedway, the team began sporting a new livery of the South Point Casino in which his father, Michael, is the owner.

 In 2007, the South Point team switched to Chevrolet Silverados, where Gaughan returned to the manufacturer which he drove during his efforts in the AutoZone West championships.
 In 2008, South Point Racing was to merge with Wyler Racing into Wyler-Gaughan Racing, fielding the No. 60 and No. 77 Toyotas.
 But the deal fell through and SPR was forced to close, leaving Gaughan and 10–12 of his crew members without a team.
 Gaughan signed to the drive No. 10 Ford F-150 for Circle Bar Racing in the 2008 CTS season.
 He had five top-tens and finished fifteenth in points.

 In 2009, Gaughan drove the No. 62 Chevy for Rusty Wallace Racing in the Nationwide Series.
 In 2010, he rejoined RWR, but this time in a Toyota, RWR switched manufacturers at the end of 2009.
 He also competed in the November Phoenix Cup race for TRG Motorsports where he finished 43rd after a first-lap crash.
 For 2011 he returned to the Camping World Truck Series to drive the No. 62 South Point Toyota for Germain Racing while Michael Annett replaced him at RWR.
 However, Gaughan was unhappy with the lagging performance of the team and left the team at the end of the season.
-In 2012, he joined Richard Childress Racing to compete in 18 races between the Truck Series and Nationwide Series, as well as four Sprint Cup Series races in the No. 33 South Point Casino Chevrolet.
-Gaughan's performances in his limited opportunities were strong, posting four top 5s in 8 truck races, and five top 10s in 10 Nationwide Series races.
+In 2012, he joined Richard Childress Racing to compete in eighteen races between the Truck Series and Nationwide Series, as well as four Sprint Cup Series races in the No. 33 South Point Casino Chevrolet.
+Gaughan's performances in his limited opportunities were strong, posting four top-fives in eight truck races, and five top-tens in 10 Nationwide Series races.

 Gaughan returned to the Truck Series full-time in 2013, driving the No. 62 South Point Chevrolet for Childress with crew chief Shane Wilson.
-After 77 laps led, 10 top 5s and 13 top 10s in the 22 truck races that season, it was announced that Gaughan and Wilson would be moving up to the Nationwide Series full-time for RCR for the 2014 season.
+After 77 laps led, ten top-fives and thirteen top-tens in the 22 truck races that season, it was announced that Gaughan and Wilson would be moving up to the Nationwide Series full-time for RCR for the 2014 season.